 U.S. State Dept. Bureau of Population, Refugees and Migration

-The U.S. State Department’s Bureau of Population, Refugees and Migration granted Jesuit Refugee Service/USA funds that were used for projects in six countries in 2012.
-Due to the overlap of the U.S. government fiscal year and the calendar year, some of these grants were awarded in 2011 and some in 2012.
-In 2013, four programs were funded in Ethiopia, Kenya, Chad and Panama.
+The U.S. State Department’s Bureau of Population, Refugees and Migration granted Jesuit Refugee Service/USA funds that were used for projects in Chad, Ethiopia and Kenya in 2014.
+Due to the overlap of the U.S. government fiscal year and the calendar year, some of these grants were awarded in 2013 and some in 2014.
+PRM has funded JRS programs worldwide since 2005.